Meet the people working to make The Greenway and Boston a greener, better place!

 Keelin’s previous experience includes education positions at The Farmers’ Museum in Cooperstown, NY, Longwood Gardens, and the Brooklyn Botanic Garden.
 She holds a BS in Plant Science from Cornell University and a MS in Public Horticulture from the Longwood Graduate Program at the University of Delaware.

 Ezra graduated from Johnson & Wales in with an associate's degree in culinary arts, which he used briefly in the industry before pursuing a dual degree program in English and Philosophy at the University of Maine.

 Eileen joined the Conservancy in November 2016 and is responsible for managing current initiatives and developing new programs to continue growing the Conservancy's earned income.
 Prior to joining the Conservancy, Eileen worked at Exxon Mobil Corporation.
 She holds a BS in Civil Engineering from Rice University.

-Alan joined the Conservancy in October 2015 and is responsible for creative communications, including graphic design and public outreach.
+Alan joined the Conservancy in October 2015 and is responsible for creative communications, including graphic design, general marketing, and public outreach.
 Before joining the Greenway, Alan worked with Boston-based graphic and environmental design firms.
 He holds a BA in Communications from Suffolk University, and in Graphic Design from the New England School of Art and Design.